Max-Min Fair Precoder Design and Power Allocation for MU-MIMO NOMA: WMMSE Based Solutions

-This problem is still non-convex and hard to solve.
-Next, we convert this problem once more into an equivalent WMMSE problem using the relation between rate and MMSE.
-To do that, we introduce the augmented weighted MSE defined as where $b_{k, i \rightarrow l}> 0$ is introduced as the weight for MSE.
-We also define
+To convert \eqref{MMF_WSR2_all} into an equivalent WMMSE problem, we use the above relation between rate and MMSE.
+We define the augmented weighted MSE \cite{Christensen2008_WeightedSumRate} as where $b_{k, i \rightarrow l}> 0$ is the weight for MSE.
+We also define the minimum of the augmented WMSEs as